jwday/LCARS-bot/README.md

 # LCARS-bot
 My very own Discord bot written in javaScript and using discord.js API.
-Currently just does a few meaningless actions to test functionality.
+Currently just does a few meaningless actions as I learn how to build functionality.
 Structure is being designed such that new commands can be added as their own .js file in the *commands* directory for organization and reduced clutter.

 ## Currently Supported Commands